 “A history degree?
 What are you going to do with that?”
-There are, in fact, plenty of good jobs for history majors (yes, even in 2020).
+Wrong question.
+There are, in fact, plenty of good jobs for history majors out there, even in 2020.
+The liberal arts are quite useful in the workplace.
 It turns out that skills in communication, research, information literacy, and abstract thought are valuable skills in the workplace.
 Some jobs require further qualifications while others don’t, but they’re all solid career paths suited to your skill set as a history major.

 Jobs for history majors that don’t need certification